 - This is iterative with Step 1

-Start with explaining what your widget is and what it is used for.
-Think about the use cases of the widget.
-What types of apps are users going to build with this widget?
-These are the scenarios that your widget needs to be able to support.
-How would a user want to use your widget?
+With your Use Cases from Step 1, start your docs by explaining what your widget is and what it is used for.
 When looking at the Canvas widgets from my research, I noticed that the current drawing widgets were very procedural, you have to create your canvas drawing using many steps.
 For example, you have to first set the color to draw with, then draw an object, and then fill in that object.

 Python has the context manager and the "with" statement, and making use of this for a canvas allows the user to better break up the draw operations with some nesting.
 It also allows for automatically starting or closing drawing of a closed path for the user.
 This is an example of the types of things that you can take advantage of in an API that was designed for Python.
 It is easy to try to copy the API that you are familiar with, but I think you can really make your widget stand out by taking a step back and looking at how you can make an API that users will really enjoy using.